Advanced-Reports Visualizations

 Legend Values & Position

-- Click the color and drag your cursor over the color picker to change the color for just one value.
+5. Click the legend color and use the color picker to select a new color for the value.

 Compatibility